 Children (4-12 years), Teens (over 12)

-Baby cots and bassinets are available on request
+Baby cots are available on request

 Remember baby and child equipment may be limited or need pre-booking

 There's a young diners menu including some Moroccan-themed dishes so they can try something new.
 Special requests can be prepared with a little notice